Email signature format: How to structure a clear and effective email signature

 • Apply legally required disclaimers to every message automatically, with no risk of removal.

-• Design once, apply everywhere: Use templates that update company-wide in minutes.
+• Design once, apply everywhere: templates update company-wide in minutes.

 Book a demo of Exclaimer